cloudflare/next-on-pages/docs/contributing.md

 If your PR is addressing an existing issue make sure that it references the issue (as per the [Github PR Issues linking documentation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)) so that the two can be linked correctly (and the issue gets automatically closed on merge).

-Smaller PRs are preferred since they are easier to review and merge quickly, if you're planning to make multiple unrelated (or loosely related) changes please consider splitting them in multiple PRs.
+Smaller PRs are preferred since they are easier to review and merge quickly.
+If you're planning to make multiple unrelated (or loosely related) changes please consider splitting them in multiple PRs.

 <!-- TODO: add section (or a link to a separate document) on how develop the package locally -->

 ### Not sure what to contribute on?

-If you're looking for something to help us with what we believe would be most valuable to us is to either try to implement Next.js functionality which we currently don't support (which you can see in the [Supported Versions and Features document](./supported.md)) or help us fix existing [issues](https://github.com/cloudflare/next-on-pages/issues).
+If you're looking for something to help us with, what we believe would be most valuable to us is to either: try to implement Next.js functionality which we currently don't support (which you can see in the [Supported Versions and Features document](./supported.md)), or help us fix existing [issues](https://github.com/cloudflare/next-on-pages/issues).

-> For first time contributors, we currently don't have issues marked as `good first issue` but keep an eye of on those are will try to introduce them when we can (same with `help wanted`).
+> For first time contributors, we currently don't have issues marked as `good first issue` or `help wanted` but keep an eye out for those labels in the future.

 ### Changeset

-The repository relies on [changesets](https://github.com/changesets/changesets/tree/main#readme) in order to automate the versioning of the package and changelog.
+The repository uses [Changesets](https://github.com/changesets/changesets) to automate the versioning of the package and its changelog.

-If you open a PR which contains functional changes (so anything except documentation, testing, linting, CI, etc...) please provide a changeset by running
+If you open a PR which contains functional changes (anything except documentation, testing, linting, CI, etc...) please provide a changeset by running:

 ```sh
 npm run changeset